 International Couscous Festival, San Vito lo Capo, Sicily

 Each September, the beach resort of San Vito lo Capo hosts Cous Cous Fest.
-Now in its 15th year, this international festival of flavors and cultural integration brings together chefs from all over the world in an international culinary competition.
-At the heart of it all, couscous (also spelled cous cous or cus cus), a dish rich in history and a symbol of peace and cultural integration.
+Cous Cous Fest 2014 will run September 19 to 28, 2014.
+This international festival of flavors and cultural integration brings together chefs from all over the world in an international culinary competition.
+At the heart of it all, couscous (also spelled cous cous or cus cus), a dish rich in history and symbol of peace and cultural integration.

-This year, nine countries - Cote d’Ivoire, Egypt, France, Israel, Italy, Morocco, Palestine, Senegal and Tunisia – will compete, and serve, under a Berber-style tent (called Al Waha, or oasis) on the white sands of San Vito lo Capo beach.
-A panel of journalists and experts are joined by a jury comprised of anyone who wants to participate.
-That could be you!
+In 2012, when I visited, nine countries – Cote d’Ivoire, Egypt, France, Israel, Italy, Morocco, Palestine, Senegal and Tunisia – competed, and served, under a Berber-style tent (called Al Waha, or oasis) on the white sands of San Vito lo Capo beach.
+A panel of journalists and experts were joined by a jury comprised of anyone who wants to participate.
 There are 100 jury seats and they are filled by those who get there first.

 Couscous is a granular semolina wheat product, a staple food in North African countries.
 Steamed until fluffy, served with stewed lamb or other meat, fish, vegetables and seasonings, ingredients could include pumpkin, raisins and seeds depending on who’s making it.
 If you are gluten intolerant, corn couscous is available at the main festival tent on the beach.

 Elsewhere in San Vito lo Capo, vendors sell local versions of the dish.
 In Trapani province, this often means in a clear, savoury fish broth made from pesce povere (literally ‘poor fish’, not large enough to grill, suitable only for simmering and straining).